 Home Media Availability: Released on DVD and Bluray.

 Bonus: I will also be reviewing the 1933 film, The Barbarian, an attempt to revive the sheik genre that starred Ramon Novarro and Myrna Loy.
-Click here to skip to the talkie review.
+Scroll down to read about the talkie.